stacs-cp/ree/notes/notes.md

 Regarding the actual rewriting, the next-in-line test will investigate GP2 (taken care of by Andras), a graph transformation program and language developed in York.
 First we will look at basic arithmetic rewriting and De Morgan transformations.

+Check with Pete about how SR does normalisation: if we rewrite a+b as b+a will they both end up in the same SR normal form, making our rewrite useless?
+What SR normalisation happens?

 # 20230403